Ren'Py Non-Decimal Money System

 Note: Old Pence refers to non-decimal, and New Pence refers to decimal.

-2. Decimal Currency: Some people might have trouble understanding non-decimal money, so I included an option to convert to decimal.
+2. Decimal Currency Toggle: Some people might have trouble understanding non-decimal money, so I included an option to convert to decimal.
 That way they can toggle back and forth and get a feel for what the equivalents are.
 The base unit is the penny, not the pound, so 1 pound/240 pence become 2.40 pounds in the decimal version.
 Currently, I recommend only allowing this change at the beginning for that reason.
 If I think it's worthwhile, I might put the effort in to get more accurate conversions between the two.
 I fixed/improved the conversion functions, so now it converts between the two, preserving the Pound value.
 1 Pound/240 Pence becomes 1 Pound/100 Pence.
-Should I make it automatically toggle the decimal currency names to new?
-100 New Pence?
 It also works with custom non-decimal ratios.
 In testing the conversions were never off by more than a couple Pence, and only with the initial conversion due to rounding.
-The bias was towards adding, not removing value.
+The bias is towards adding value, not removing it.
 1 Pound/1 Shilling/1 Penny converted to decimal becomes 1.06, but converted back becomes 1 Pound/1 Shilling/2 Pence.

 2A.
 Because the point of this is for a non-decimal currency system, that's what the code is set up to do.
 If decimal is turned on, the ratio between the non-decimal code and decimal output is preserved.
 1 Shilling becomes 5 New Pence.
 The rounding error with Pence is higher, due to the 2.4 Old Pence to New Pence ratio.
 So 3 Old Pence becomes 2 New Pence.